Practical and accurate density functionals for transition-metal heterogeneous catalysis: Discussion

 \section{Discussion}

 We discuss here the origins of the qualitative success of hBEEF-vdW@BEEF-vdW for the CO adsorption puzzle, particularly on Pt(111).
-Although self-consistent hybrid DFAs correct semilocal DFAs for Rh(111) and Cu(111), a comprehensive analysis of previous studies~\cite{stroppaShortcomingsSemilocalHybrid2008} showed that the issue persists for Pt(111), concluding that they ``hardly improve the description of CO adsorption on metal surfaces.''
+Although self-consistent hybrid DFAs correct semilocal DFAs for Rh(111) and Cu(111), a comprehensive analysis of previous studies~\cite{stroppaShortcomingsSemilocalHybrid2008} showed that the issue persists for Pt(111) for standard global (or screened) hybrids.
 As discussed in Supplementary Section~\ref{si-sec:co_ads}, this reflects two competing effects: bonding to the hollow site is weakened due to a raised CO 2$\pi^*$ level that suppresses electron back-donation from the metal, but its bonding is strengthened by the reduced steric repulsion as hybrids localize charge on metal atoms.
 As hBEEF-vdW@BEEF-vdW builds on top of the GGA BEEF-vdW density, the decreased steric repulsion does not occur.
 On the other hand, we show in Supplementary Section~\ref{si-sec:co_ads} that the 2$\pi^*$ level continues to be raised.
 In fact, it increases as a function of the admixture of exact exchange, leading to a corresponding monotonic increase in the stability of the top site.